BrianPugh/gnwmanager/README.md

 # GNWManager

 GNWManager is THE game-and-watch device manager.
+GNWManager is responsible for getting firmware onto your device, managing the filesystem, and other device administrative tasks.

 ## Features